JuaniLlaberia/osasis-cabins/README.md

 The backend was implemented in Supabase and to retrieve or perform mutations on the database we use React Query.

+In addition, I created after the course two related features, the first one is the page to check which cabins are available on certain date (we pass that date in a form) and with that, we are able to create a new booking.
+This functionality did not exist in the original course project.

 ## Technologies used:
 ![React JS](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![React Router](https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white)